 Getting your Trinity Audio player ready...

-Republican state Senate leader Phil Berger on Tuesday requested a recount in his primary against Rockingham County Sheriff Sam Page, according to the State Board of Elections.
+Republican state Senate leader Phil Berger on Tuesday requested a recount and filed election protests in his primary against Rockingham County Sheriff Sam Page, according to filings submitted to state and county elections officials.

 Page leads Berger by 23 votes—a difference of 0.08 percentage points.

-The next step is for the State Board of Elections to direct the elections boards in Guilford and Rockingham counties to perform a machine recount, which should be completed during open meetings before the state canvass on March 25.
+The State Board of Elections is scheduled to meet at 10 a.m.
+Wednesday to decide how to direct the elections boards in Guilford and Rockingham counties.
+Any machine recount would need to be completed during open meetings before the state canvass on March 25.
 The canvass is the process by which the NCSBE certifies results and confirms that counties properly tabulated all votes.

-After that, the race could still be decided in court.
+After a recount, the Berger-Page race could still be decided in court.
 Both campaigns appear prepared for a potentially lengthy battle, as they say they’ve created legal expense funds.
 Berger’s has received $1,000 from the NC Senate Majority Fund Building Fund, records show.

 Berger’s campaign has announced it retained Republican election lawyer Phillip Thomas to offer assistance as votes are reviewed.
 Page’s campaign has hired Alicia Jurney, a family law attorney from Cumberland County.